-*For OSP reporting purposes, these ratings will be reported as 1, 2, 3, 4, 5 respectively and correspond directly to the rating definitions above.
+*For OSHR reporting purposes, these ratings will be reported as 1, 2, 3, 4, 5 respectively and correspond directly to the rating definitions above.

 Probationary employees who have worked for the university less than six (6) months must receive a rating of seven (7), representing insufficient time to evaluate.
 This rating also applies to all law enforcement officers who have yet not completed their 12-month probationary period.

 Employees out on Extended Leave, including Military Leave, Family Medical Leave, Family Illness Leave, LWOP, etc., should be assigned a rating of eight (8) - Extended Leave Status, which will remain active until their return.